-- (1) The processing of the personal data of a child is prohibited. - (2) Despite subsection (1), a data controller or data processor may process personal data of a child for any of the following purposes: - (a) processing is based on the consent given or authorised by the child's parents, carers, or legal representatives unless an Act provides that the child may act by himself or herself without being represented by his or her parents or legal guardian; or - (b) processing is in the legitimate interests of the child; or - (c) processing is necessary to meet a legal obligation to which the data controller is subject to; or - (d) processing is in the public interest as provided by an Act; or - (e) processing is necessary in the context of preventive or counselling services offered directly to the child. - (3) If information and communication relating to processing is addressed to a child, the information and communication must be in a clear and plain language so that the child can easily understand and appropriate mechanisms for age verification must be in place. - (4) When processing personal data relating to vulnerable individuals, data controllers and data processors must: - (a) consider the specific needs of those individuals and relevant accessibility standards; and - (b) ensure that information and communication about data processing must be in a clear and plain language and is accessible to all data subjects regardless of their age, gender, abilities or characteristics.
+- (1) Processing of the personal data of a child is prohibited. - (2) Despite subsection (1), a data controller or data processor may process personal data of a child if the personal data of a child is processed for any of the following purposes: - (a) processing is based on the consent given or authorised by the child's parents, carers, or legal representatives unless an Act provides that the child may act by himself or herself without being represented by his or her parents or legal guardian; - (b) processing is in the vital interests of the child; - (c) processing is necessary to meet a legal obligation to which the data controller is subject; - (d) processing is necessary for the performance of a task carried out by the data controller that is carried out in the public interest as provided by an Act; or - (e) processing is necessary in the context of preventive or counselling services offered directly to a child. - (3) If information and communication relating to processing is addressed to a child, the information and communication must be in clear and plain language so that the child can easily understand and appropriate mechanisms for age verification should be in place.

+- (4) When processing personal data relating to vulnerable individuals, data controllers and data processors must: - (a) consider the specific needs of those individuals and relevant accessibility standards; and - (b) ensure that information and communication about data processing must be in clear and plain language and effectively accessible to all data subjects regardless of their age, gender, abilities or characteristics. - (5) A person who fails to comply with a requirement under this section, commits an offence, punishable on conviction by a fine not exceeding VT10,000,000.